 The 19th century was a golden age for hoaxes.
 So when two men found a 10-foot-tall giant buried in Cardiff, New York, thousands of people paid to see it.
-As headlines reported the discovery, only a small number of dissenters questioned the petrified giant theory.
+As headlines reported the discovery of the so-called “Cardiff Giant,” only a small number of dissenters questioned the petrified giant theory.

 The Cardiff Giant Created A Firestorm Of Attention

 The discovery, soon dubbed the Cardiff Giant, drew visitors from miles around.
-“Men left their work,” the Syracuse Journal later reported.
-“Women caught up their babies, and children in numbers, all hurried to the scene.”
+The Syracuse Journal reported that “Men left their work, women caught up their babies, and children in numbers, all hurried to the scene.”

 Cornell University’s first president, Andrew White, even made the journey.
 “The roads were crowded with buggies, carriages, and even omnibuses from the city,” White recalled.
 “And with lumber-wagons from the farms — all laden with passengers.”